The Cambridge Platonists

 - Related Entries

-Whichcote’s optimism about human reason and his conviction that philosophy properly belongs within the domain of religion, is an outlook shared by the other Cambridge Platonists, all of whom affirmed the compatibility of reason and faith.
+Whichcote’s optimism about human reason and his conviction that philosophy properly belongs within the domain of religion, are shared by the other Cambridge Platonists, all of whom affirmed the compatibility of reason and faith.
 The fullest statement of this position is Henry More’s The Apology of Henry More (1664) which sets out rules for the application of reason in religious matters, stipulating the use of only those ‘Philosophick theorems’ which are ‘solid and rational in themselves, nor really repugnant to the word of God’.
 Like Whichcote, Peter Sterry, John Smith and Nathaniel Culverwell are known only through posthumously published writings.
 The first published treatise by any of the Cambridge Platonists was Nathaniel Culverwell’s An Elegant and Learned Discourse of the Light of Nature of 1652.
 Like the other Cambridge Platonists Culverwell emphasises the freedom of the will and proposes an innatist epistemology, according to which the mind is furnished with ‘clear and indelible Principles’ and reason an ‘intellectual lamp’ placed in the soul by God to enable it to understand God’s will promulgated in the law of nature.
 These innate principles of the mind also include moral principles.
 The soul is a divine spark, which derives knowledge by inward contemplation, not outward observation.
-Drawing on Suarez and Aquinas, as well as Platonist and contemporary philosophy, Culverwell was the only Cambridge Platonist to invoke natural law.
+Like the other Cambridge Platonists, Culverwell held that goodness is intrinsic to all things, and that moral principles do not depend on the will of God.
+He nevertheless underscored the importance of natural law as the foundation of moral obligation..

-A life-long fellow of Christ's College, Cambridge, Henry More was the most prolific of the Cambridge Platonists.
-He was also the most directly engaged in contemporary philosophical debate: not only did he enter into correspondence with Descartes (between 1648 and 1649) but he also wrote against Hobbes, and was one of the earliest English critics of Spinoza (whom he attacks in Demonstrationem duarum and Epistola altera both published in his Opera omnia, 1671).
-Although he eventually became a critic of Cartesianism, he initially advocated the teaching of Cartesianism in English Universities.
-More's published writings included, besides philosophy, poetry, theology and bible commentary.
-His main philosophical works are his An Antidote Against Atheism (1653), his Of the Immortality of the Soul (1659), Enchiridion metaphysicum (1671), and Enchiridion ethicum (1667).
-In these writings, More elaborated a philosophy of spirit which explained all the phenomena of mind and of the physical world as the activity of spiritual substance controlling inert matter.
+In his philosophical writings, More elaborated a philosophy of spirit which explained all the phenomena of mind and of the physical world as the activity of spiritual substance controlling inert matter.
 More conceived of both spirit and body as spatially extended, but defined spiritual substance as the obverse of material extension: where body is inert and solid, but divisible; spirit is active and penetrable, but indivisible.
 It was in his correspondence with Descartes that he first expounded his view that all substance, whether material or immaterial, is extended.
-He went on to argue space is infinite, anticipating that other native of Grantham, Isaac Newton.
-More also argued that God who is an infinite spirit is an extended being (res extensa).
-There are, therefore, conceptual parallels between the idea of God and the idea of space, a view which he elaborates in Enchiridion metaphysicum, where he argues that the properties of space are analogous to the attributes of God (infinity, immateriality, immobility etc.).
+He went on to argue space is infinite, anticipating that other native of Grantham, Isaac Newton, and that God who is an infinite spirit is an extended being (res extensa).
+In Enchiridion metaphysicum, he argues that the properties of space are analogous to the attributes of God (infinity, immateriality, immobility etc.).

 The most consistent theme of his philosophical writings, are arguments for demonstrating the existence and providential nature of God.
-Indeed the foundation stone of More’s apologetic enterprise is his philosophy of spirit, especially his arguments for the existence of incorporeal causal agents, that is, souls or spirits.
-Furthermore, More attempted to answer materialists like Thomas Hobbes whom he perceived as an atheist.
+The foundation stone of More’s philosophical and apologetic enterprise is his philosophy of spirit, especially his arguments for the existence of incorporeal causal agents, that is, souls or spirits.
+Furthermore, More attempted to answer materialists like Thomas Hobbes whom he regarded as an atheist.
 More’s strategy was to show that the same arguments that materialists use demonstrate the existence and properties of body, also support the obverse, the existence of incorporeal substances.
 In this way More sought to demonstrate that the idea of incorporeal substance, or spirit, was as intelligible as that of corporeal substance, i.e. body.
 Like Plato (in Laws 10), More argues that the operations of the nature cannot be explained simply in terms of the chance collision of material particles.
 Rather we must posit some other source of activity, which More identifies as ‘spirit’.
 It is a short step, he argues, from grasping the concept of spirit, to accepting the idea of an infinite spirit, namely God.

 Cudworth’s True Intellectual System propounds an anti-determinist system of philosophy grounded in his conception of God as a fully perfect being, infinitely wise and good.
 The created world reflects the perfection, wisdom and goodness of its creator.
 It must, therefore be orderly, intelligible, and organised for the best.
 This anti-voluntarist understanding of God’s attributes is also the foundation of epistemology and ethics, since God’s wisdom and goodness are the guarantors of truth and of moral principles.
 By contrast, a philosophy founded on a voluntaristic conception of the deity would have no ground of certainty or of morality because it would depend on the arbitrary will of God who could, by arbitrary fiat, decree non-sense to be true and wrong to be right.
 It follows that misconceptions of God’s attributes, which emphasise his power and will, result by definition in false philosopical systems with sceptical and atheistic implications.